Horatio Hornblower: Flag officer

 After several years ashore, he is promoted to rear admiral and appointed naval Commander-in-Chief of the West Indies.
 He foils an attempt by veterans of Napoleon's Imperial Guard to free Napoleon from his captivity on Saint Helena, captures a slave ship, and encounters Simón Bolívar's army.
 He also discovers a plot by Lady Barbara to engineer the escape of a Marine bandsman sentenced to death for a minor offence.
 He overlooks her breach of the law and reassures her of his love.
 While attempting to return to England, the Hornblowers are caught in a hurricane, and Horatio saves Barbara's life from the storm.
 In a moment of terror and desperation, she reveals that she never loved her first husband, only him.
 Hornblower retires to Kent and eventually becomes Admiral of the Fleet.

 His final achievement occurs at his home, when he assists a seemingly mad man claiming to be Napoleon to travel to France.
 That person turns out to be Louis Napoleon Bonaparte, the nephew of Hornblower's great nemesis and the future president and later emperor of France.
 For his assistance, Lord Hornblower is created a Chevalier of the Legion of Honour.

 At the end of his long and heroic career, Hornblower is wealthy, famous, and contented, a beloved, indulgent husband and father, and finally free of the insecurities and self-loathing that had driven him throughout his life.

 Forester provides two different brief summaries of Hornblower's career.
 The first was in the first chapter of The Happy Return, which was the first Hornblower novel written.
-The second occurs midway through The Commodore, when Czar Alexander asks him to describe his career.
+The second occurs midway through The Commodore, when Tsar Alexander asks him to describe his career.
 The two accounts are incompatible.
 The first account would have made Hornblower about five years older than the second.
 The second account is more nearly compatible with the rest of Hornblower's career, but it omits the time he spent as a commander in Hornblower and the Hotspur.
 There are other discrepancies as well; in one account of his defeat of a Spanish frigate in the Mediterranean, he distinguished himself as lieutenant and in another he is a post-captain with less than three years' seniority.
 In The Happy Return, Bush is serving with Hornblower for the first time, but other books in the series set earlier in his career completely disregard that.
 It appears that these discrepancies arose as the series matured and accounts needed to be modified to coincide with his age and career.